 This is Tina.
 She was used as a puppy-producer at a puppy mill.
 When she became too sick to profitably produce puppies, she was dumped in an animal shelter by the puppy mill owner.
 IGCA Rescue-WI saved Tina, but one of her front legs was so badly infected, gangrene had set in.
 The leg had to be amputated to save her life.
-Today, Tina has a wonderful home where the lack of a leg only makes her more loved.
-Tina has graduated with honors from both basic and intermediate obedience classes, and she has earned her Canine Good Citizen title from the AKC.
+Tina was adopted to a wonderful home where the lack of a leg only made her more loved.
+Tina graduated with honors from both basic and intermediate obedience classes, and she earned her Canine Good Citizen title from the AKC.
 Even a bad start to life can’t keep a good girl down!

 The following are 10 more reasons not to buy from a pet store.

 - Pet shop puppies are produced by puppy mills and puppy farms where often the breeding stock is not well cared for.
 In many cases conditions in these places are filthy and inhumane.

 - Puppies from this type of commercial breeders are not properly socialized.